When it comes to public cloud computing use in 2014, it's all about the business.

 The response marked a change from two years ago, when respondents overwhelmingly chose cost savings (73%) as the top driver for their use of public cloud services.
 Only 29% singled out cost savings in the fall 2013 survey.

 CIOs and analysts contacted by SearchCIO said the survey findings are in line with their experience and what they see coming in 2014.
-It's a sign in part, they said, of the
+It's a sign in part, they said, of the evolving role of the CIO at many companies, from chief dictator of IT services to a business strategist and technology partner to users.

 Indeed, CIOs have little choice but to strongly consider cloud as the vehicle of choice for meeting business needs, they said.
 IT departments need to take advantage of the agility cloud computing affords.
 And, as important, they need to guide the sometimes willy-nilly and potentially risky cloud purchases made by "shadow IT" -- a practice that has grown in recent years because of the availability and marketing of cloud services to business users.